BPO Trends and Predictions: Staying Ahead in a Rapidly Changing Industry

 According to Hiver’s 2021 report, 60% of service teams provide customer support via three or more communication channels.
 Many businesses hire BPO providers to offer this capability.
 Below are the percentages of respondents using different channels:

-• Phone Service (83%).
+• Phone service (83%).
 The phone is still the most preferred channel for communication.
-BPO firms use computer telephony integration (CTI) for their call centers handling customer service, sales, and tech support.
+BPO firms use computer telephony integration (CTI) for their call centers, handling customer service, sales, and tech support.

-• Live Chat (42%).
+• Live chat (42%).
 Due to speed and convenience, real-time chat has become increasingly popular for customer service.
 BPO providers employ and train agents to respond to customers via online chat platforms.

-• Social Media Management (31%).
+• Social media management (31%).
 Social media has become essential for business as people live and breathe on Facebook, Instagram, Twitter, YouTube, and TikTok.
 BPO firms leverage these channels to interact with customers and support them.

-• Self-service Portals (25%).
+• Self-service portals (25%).
 Self-service portals provide resources and allow customers to solve problems independently.
 Examples of these used in the BPO industry are interactive voice response (IVR), AI-powered chatbots, and knowledge base centers.

 3. XCaaS: Providing the Best Customer Experience